mlabs-haskell/ytxp-lib/ytxp-plutarch/examples/direct-offer/doc/tutorials/specification.md

 Finally, we will specify which transaction family will introduce, modify, and terminate this component.
 Have a look the example of the [offer component specification](/ytxp-plutarch/examples/direct-offer/doc/components/offer.md) for more details.

-The component specification serves only as information and does not detail the transaction validation for the offer component.
-Validation of the component is delegated to the authorized transaction families.
+The component specification does not detail the transaction validation for the offer component.
+Validation of the component is delegated to the authorised transaction families.

 ### Transaction families
 To determine the transaction families involved in the direct offer contract, we need to identify all atomic transactions that can take place.